 The patient in this case had Down’s syndrome.
 A common physical characteristic of individuals with Down’s syndrome is an enlarged tongue.
 Oversedation in a patient with an enlarged tongue can cause airway problems that may necessitate the use of immediate oral, nasal, or advanced airway management.
 To prevent critical cardiac complications, correct the compromised airway immediately.

-While conscious sedation is common and safe for many patients who undergo necessary dental care, dentists should not become complacent about its use.
+While moderate sedation is common and safe for many patients who undergo necessary dental care, dentists should not become complacent about its use.
 Train all staff members periodically to ensure that everyone is aware of the location and proper use of emergency equipment.
 Nonclinical personnel should also be trained with guidelines to follow during an emergency, including who is responsible for contacting EMS, receiving EMS upon arrival, and communicating with any family members present.

 Drills and simulations of emergency situations can be invaluable training for all dental staff members to help identify system weaknesses and improve the team’s response to an emergency.